JihoonPark1/DF-model-parameters/README.md

 # DF-model-variables

 The code performs direct forecasting of both global and spatial model variables in presence of dynamic data.
+For details, see jupyter notebooks in `notebook` directory.